LaunchCodeEducation/java-web-development/src/chapters/classes-part2/customize-fields.rst

 In line 3, we add a static integer field that will keep track of the next student ID to be assigned to a student.
-Then, our new constructor (line 21) takes only a name, and assigns the student the next available ID.
+Then, our new constructor (line 21) takes only a name as a parameter and assigns the student the next available ID.
 This works because static fields are shared across all objects created from the ``Student`` class, so it functions as a counter of sorts for the number of ``Student`` objects created.

 Constants